tugberkugurlu/go-bloggy/web/posts/2013/2013-01-08_04-34-00_sides-and-source-code-for-deu-bilgisayar-toplulugu-izmir-2-teknoloji-zirvesi.md

 ---
 title: Sides and Source Code for DEU Bilgisayar Topluluğu Izmir 2.
 Teknoloji Zirvesi
+abstract: This weekend, I participated in an event as a speaker in Izmir, DEU Bilgisayar Topluluğu Izmir 2.
+Teknoloji Zirvesi.
+Sides and Source Code for my sessions are available.
 created_at: 2013-01-08 04:34:00 +0000 UTC
 tags:
 - .net